 Schorr Law Blog

-Can a Home Seller or Buyer Back Out of Escrow Contract in California?
+Can a Home Seller or Buyer Back Out of an Escrow Contract in California?

 When entering the world of real estate transactions in California, one of the most pivotal stages is the escrow process.
 It’s a period filled with anticipation, due diligence, and significant financial decisions.
 But what happens when circumstances change, and either a home seller or buyer contemplates withdrawing from the deal?